timoast/Arabidopsis-TE-variants/AnalysisCode/README.md

 **kee_regions.R**: Checks for TEPAV enrichments in the KNOT-engaged elements, calculate p-values and plot results as a histogram and a table.
 **RNA_heatmaps.R**: Plot heatmaps showing expression of selected genes with TE insertion effects on gene expression.
 **coverage_vs_variants.R**: Plot the number of variants found in each accession vs the sequencing depth of coverage for that accession.
+**trans_DMR_analysis.R**: All-vs-all correlations for TE presence/absence and DMR methylation level.
+Plot results as heatmap.  *Note - this script cannot be run directly to get the figures as output*